dimaMachina/graphql-eslint/website/src/pages/rules/unique-input-field-names.md

 ---
-description:
-  "A GraphQL input object value is only valid if all supplied fields are uniquely named.\n> This rule is a wrapper around a `graphql-js` validation function."
+description: 'A GraphQL input object value is only valid if all supplied fields are uniquely named.'
 ---

 # `unique-input-field-names`